bratsche/bratsche/README.md

 ### Hi there 👋

+I'm a Sr. Software Engineer at Microsoft, working on Codespaces.

 <!--
 **bratsche/bratsche** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.